 But is multitasking really a “skill?”
 Is it really a behavior managers want to encourage?

 It doesn’t take much research to discover that the very job skill that managers want the most might be one of the things that leads to lost productivity and poor performance.
 According to the American Psychological Association (APA), rapid “shifting between tasks can cost as much as 40 percent of someone’s productive time.”
 Think about that.
 The very same skill that many of us relish and point to as the key to our success may be costing us 16 hours every week.
+It seems pretty clear that multitasking and productivity don’t mix.

 Researchers at the University of Utah’s Department of Psychology agree.
 “Perceptions of the ability to multi-task were found to be badly inflated,” they found.
 “In fact, the majority of participants judged themselves to be above average in the ability to multi-task.”